-A linear Markov model has been developed to predict sea ice concentrations in the pan Arctic region at the seasonal time scale.
-The model employs 6 variables: NASA Team sea ice concentration, sea surface temperature (ERSST), surface air temperature, GH300, vector winds at GH300 (NCEP/NCAR reanalysis) for the period of 1979 to 2012.
+The linear Markov model has been developed to predict sea ice concentrations in the pan-Arctic region at the seasonal time scale.
+The model employs six variables: NASA Team sea ice concentration, sea surface temperature (ERSST), surface air temperature, GH300, vector winds at GH300 (NCEP/NCAR reanalysis) from 1979 to 2012.
 It is built in multi-variate EOF space.
-The model utilizes first 11 mEOF modes and uses a Markov process to predict these principal components forward one month at a time.
-The pan Arctic sea ice extent forecast is calculated by summarizing all cell areas where predicted sea ice concentration exceeds 15%.
+The model utilizes the first 11 mEOF modes and uses a Markov process to predict these principal components forward one month at a time.
+The pan-Arctic sea ice extent forecast is calculated by summarizing all cell areas where predicted sea ice concentration exceeds 15%.